 Nike Ching at the State Department and Carla Babb at the Pentagon contributed to this report.

-Last week, Trump appeared to be backing away from his apparently hawkish stance against Iran, saying he would be open to talks.
+Just three days earlier, Trump appeared to be backing away from his apparently hawkish stance against Iran, saying he would be willing to talk with Tehran.

-When asked by a reporter at the White House on Thursday if the United States was going to war with Iran, Trump replied, "I hope not."
+When asked by a reporter at the White House if the U.S. was going to war with Iran, Trump replied, "I hope not."

 But there has been no apparent let up in the tensions between the United States, its regional allies and Iran.

-The State Department says a "low-grade rocket" fell inside the green zone in Baghdad, less than a kilometer from the U.S. embassy Sunday.
-No injuries or damage were reported.
+The State Department says a "low-grade rocket" fell inside the green zone in Baghdad, close to the U.S. embassy, Sunday.
+No injuries or damage is reported.

 U.S. Central Command spokesman Capt.
 Bill Urban said the Pentagon was aware of an explosion outside the embassy, adding, "There were no U.S. or coalition casualties, and Iraqi Security Forces are investigating the incident."

-A State Department spokesman says the U.S. will not tolerate such attacks and that it will hold Iran responsible "if any such attacks are conducted by its proxy militia forces."
+A spokesman says the U.S. will not tolerate such attacks and that it will hold Iran responsible "if any such attacks are conducted by its proxy militia forces."

 Saudi Arabia is blaming Iranian-backed Houthi rebels in Yemen for a drone attack on two Saudi oil-pumping stations last week.